-This questions asks about getting in and out of bed.
+This question asks about getting in and out of bed.
 Morning stiffness may be a problem for you.
 Some questions to consider are:

-- Do you feel pain/ stiffness when you get out of bed in the morning - Do you need help to stand - Do you feel dizzy when you stand up? - How long does it take before you can get out of bed?
+- Do you feel pain/ stiffness when you get out of the bed in the morning? - Do you need help to stand? - Do you feel dizzy when you stand up? - How long does it take before you can get out of bed?

-Mention anything you think is relevant include any equipment you use and also to mention anything that is difficult for you because of pain or depression or general difficulties with moving.
+Mention anything you think is relevant, include any equipment you use, and also anything that is difficult for you because of pain or depression or general difficulties with moving.